 And that’s why Jace and I got along well.
-She balls her fist.
+She balls her fists.
 It isn’t the right time to think about your ex.

-Her mind starts wandering.
+Her mind starts wandering again.
 Thinking about her employed friends, Mariana leans toward envious.
 Though she keeps in mind how proud she is of her friends, she still wonders what is the matter with her and compares herself to them because they are goofy in a mysterious way.
-I know we’re different in art styles and approaches, but I think my works were more creative?
+I know we’re different in art styles and approaches, but I think my works are more creative?
 Okay, Mari, stop stroking your ego.
 They are your friends and have always had this charm about them.

 If only someone knew who she honestly was, they could help her.
 But she shut herself from everyone, and now she feels clueless and hopeless.
-Though Jace got close, it still wasn’t at the level where he knows who the person underneath her façade is because Mariana pushed him away, using long-distance-relationship as an excuse.
+Though Jace got close, it’s still not at the level where he knows who the person underneath her façade is because Mariana pushed him away, using long-distance-relationship as an excuse.